National Health Insurance Scheme in Nigeria (NHIS)

 I. Tertiary Institution Social Health Insurance Programmes

-However, the program is dedicated to ensuring access to quality healthcare services for students of tertiary institutions, thereby promoting the health of students and creating a conducive learning environment.
+However, the program is dedicated to ensuring access to quality healthcare services for students of tertiary institutions.

-Also, it takes cognizance of the current practices and challenges faced by students in accessing care both during and out of session, as well as the potential of the current tertiary health facilities to maximize access to quality health care.
+Also, it takes cognizance of the current practices and challenges faced by students in accessing care both during and out of session.

 In addition, we categorize tertiary institutions as universities, colleges of education, polytechnics, colleges of agriculture, mono-technics, schools of nursing, midwifery, health technology, and other specialized institutions.